ginkogruen/nix-templates/README.md

 # Nix Templates

-My personal collection of development templates, opinionated and tailored to my tastes.
+My personal collection of development templates which are opinionated and tailored to my tastes.
 But if you happen to find and error or have an idea how a template can be improved feel free to open a PR (I can't guarantee any merges of course).